-CS 124 Health Informatics
+CS-124 Health Informatics

-Prerequisite: Familiarity with basic computer operations, Math placement code of 3 or above
+Prerequisites: Familiarity with basic computer operations.
+Math placement code of 3 or above.
 Use of computers and information systems in health care.
-Databases and spreadsheets.
-Electronic health records.
-Privacy and policy issues.

-Offered every year.
-3 credits (Credit will not be awarded for both CS 120 and CS 124)
+Databases and spreadsheets. electronic health records.
+[Credit will not be awarded for both CS-120 and CS-124.]

-CS 135 Programming for Non-CS Majors
+CS-135 Programming for Non-CS Majors

-Prerequisite: Familiarity with basic computer operations, Math placement code of 3 or above

-Introduction to programming.
-Emphasis on practical skills, working with data sets, doing analysis and visualization.
+Prerequisites: Familiarity with basic computer operations.
+Math placement code of 3 or above.
+Introfuction to programming.
+Emphasis on practial skills, working with data sets, doing analysis and visualization.
 No prior programming experience required.

-CS 140 Introduction to Programming
+CS-140 Introduction to Programming

-Prerequisite: Co-requisite CS 101
+Corequisites: CS-101

-Introduction to fundamental structures and concepts of Computer Science including object-oriented programming; three lectures and one two-hour laboratory.
+Introduction to fundamental structures and concepts of Computer Science including object-oriented programming; three lecture hours and one two-hour laboratory.

-CS 155 Computer Networking, Security and Databases
+CS-155 Computer Networking, Security and Databases